ElvisWang2010/WROFE-2025/README.md

 </br>

 The **Gens Ace 1300 mAh 2S 7.4 V LiPo Battery** offers plenty of power for our car, as shown in the Power Ratings Table.
 Normally, the car uses about 13 W, which is about 1.7 A from the battery.
-The car typically draws around 4 W (≈0.5 A) and in short bursts can reach 97 W (≈13 A).
+The car typically draws around 4 W (≈0.5 A) and, in short bursts, can reach 97 W (≈13 A).
 The 7.4 V 1300 mAh LiPo has a 45C continuous and 90C peak rating, meaning it can safely supply up to 58.5 A continuously and 117 A in short bursts, far more than the car will ever require.
 This extra capacity allows the battery to provide stable voltage for the Raspberry Pi, controller, sensors, and peripherals.

 </br>